 What should you offer the new client and the past client as incentive?

-My ideal past clients told me for themselves they'd like free website edits in the future, and for their friend they'd like an amount off the cost of the site design.
-So that's exactly what I offer now.
+My ideal past clients told me for themselves they’d like free website edits in the future, and for their friend they’d like an amount off the cost of the site design.
+So that’s exactly what I chose to offer.

 Define your ideal client.
 Write our a description of them.

 Find a few people who fit closely to the profile of your ideal client.
 Interview them to ask where they hang out/what publications/sites they follow (to know where to market yourself) and what they’d be want in a service like yours (to know what to really drive home in the messaging on your site.)

 Build a site that clearly communicates your style and vibe.
 Don’t worry about turning people off with your site, if your site appeals to everyone, you’re doing it wrong.
 Be sure to make your site authentically you!

 Curate your portfolio to present the type of work your ideal clients want to see.